haquema/makers-javascript-fndamentals/contents/7-thermostat.md

 <details><summary>Reveal walkthrough steps</summary>
 <p>

-1. To setup the project, create a directory and initialize the `package.json` file using `npm init`.
+1. To setup the project, create a directory and initialise the `package.json` file using `npm init`.
 2. Install the Jest library using `npm install`.
 3. Now write a first test file named `thermostat.test.js` and write a simple unit test for the `Thermostat` class.
-A new instance of this class should be initialized with a  property `temperature` set to 20.
+A new instance of this class should be initialised with a  property `temperature` set to 20.
 You may have a `getTemperature` method on this instance to retrieve this value.
 This is the method you should test.
 4. Now write the class `Thermostat` in its file `thermostat.js`.
-Implement the constructor to initialize the `temperature` property to 20, and the `getTemperature` method.
+Implement the constructor to initialise the `temperature` property to 20, and the `getTemperature` method.
 5. Verify your code by running `jest`.
 Don't forget to use `module.exports` and `require` to use the class in the test file!
 6. Test-drive and implement the two other methods `up` and `down`, following the same process.
 7. Having a minimum temperature will likely require a condition to check whether we can decrease the temperature further in `down`.
 Don't forget to test-drive this step as well!